 - To scrape the link profile of your competitor for possible linking opportunities

 Now, SEMrush is one of the best SEO site analysis tools to identify ultra competitive keywords at scale and eliminate them from your plans.

 - Select “Organic Research” from the sidebar and go to “Positions”

 - Sort the keyword list to on lowest search volumes and see which ones you can include in your SEO campaign to make the most of the opportunity

 Too many 404 redirects, keyword cannibalization, websites that don’t load well on mobile devices, slow loading websites – there could be many technical flaws with your website, pulling your SEO scores down.
 This calls for technical analysis to be included in your SEO audit.

-There’s always something you can do to improve page loading speeds; before that, conduct analysis using a tool such as Google’s website speed tool or Pingdom.
+There’s always something you can do to improve page loading speeds; before that, conduct analysis using a tool such as Google’s PageSpeed Insights or Pingdom.
 Anything less than 1 second is awesome, and anything higher than 3 seconds is cause for concern.

 Mobile search volumes are increasing.
 Make sure your e-store web pages are mobile responsive.
 Use Google’s mobile friendliness check to evaluate.

-Avoid keyword cannibalization; that’s when you have more than one pages that rank for the same primary keyword, confusing Google in the process.
+Avoid keyword cannibalization; that’s when you have more than one page that ranks for the same primary keyword, confusing Google in the process.
 Screaming Frog SEO Spider is a good tool to do this; go to Page Titles, enter the main keyword in the search box, and you’ll get a list of competing pages from your website ranking for the same keyword.